 10. A Curse So Dark and Lonely (Cursebreakers)

 This is a beautiful retelling.
-It is the beginning of a series, and this one is a dual perspective story between Harper and Rhen.
+It is the beginning of a series, and this one is a dual-perspective story between Harper and Rhen.
 It comes from our world.
 Harper has cerebral palsy, which you would think would hinder her story and make things more difficult.
-But she is a powerful, capable character that doesn’t let those things define her, and she pushes through all of those things and is trying to fight her way back and go back to her family.
+But she is a powerful, capable character who doesn’t let those things define her, and she pushes through all of those things and is trying to fight her way back and go back to her family.

 Was Harper going to go back to her family?
 Was she even going to be able to make it?
 It has such a wonderful romance.
-She didn’t let her illness define her, and she took life into her own hands.
+She didn’t let her illness define her and took life into her own hands.
 So, it was so fabulous to read about.

 Author: Brigid Kemmerer